daniel-skalik/daniel-skalik.github.io/_projects/Secret of The Deep.md

 client: Esanti

 description: >-
-  Single-player action-adventure game, blending RPG mechanics, hack-and-slash combat, and resource management.
-  Set in a dark and mysterious world called "The Deep," players battle through hordes of corrupted enemies, gather resources, and uncover hidden secrets. \n
-  The game emphasizes exploration, storytelling, and rebuilding a settlement while uncovering the protagonist's enigmatic past.
+  Secret of the Deep is a single-player, third-person action-adventure game with RPG elements. \n Set in a world ravaged by wars and plague, players assume the role of a nameless hero summoned by Death to uncover and combat the darkness lurking in the Deep. \n
+  The game offers a challenging journey toward the light, immersing players in a richly atmospheric environment.
 project_scope: Indie
 project_role: Unity Developer
 project_duration: 1 year